Want cheap* travel insurance? Compare basic cover with discounts to save further.

 - Cheaper travel insurance policies normally cut back on cover in order to provide basic levels of cover.
 So, if you're planning on participating in a risky activity on your trip such as skiing, chances are your budget travel insurance policy won't cover it.

 Check the limits and sub limits of cover

-- Let's use the previous example of limits and sub limits, with a policy that has unlimited cover for medical and evacuation but a sub limit of $100,000 for medical and evacuation expenses due to terrorism.
-However, let's say that this applies to a comprehensive travel insurance policy and that the budget travel insurance policy has a limit of $50,000 for medical and evacuation but a sub limit of $15,000 for medical and evacuation expenses due to terrorism.
-Comparing these limits side-by-side helps you to see just where those saving are coming from with cheap travel insurance policies.
+- For example, consider a comprehensive policy that has unlimited cover for medical and evacuation, but a sub limit of $100,000 for medical and evacuation expenses due to terrorism.
+Now, consider a budget travel insurance policy has a limit of $50,000 for medical and evacuation but a sub limit of $15,000 for medical and evacuation expenses due to terrorism.
+Comparing both the limits and sub limits side-by-side helps you to see just where those saving are coming from with cheap* travel insurance policies.